eramitgupta/InstallerErag/README.md

 ## The Laravel installer is very user-friendly and easy to install.

-InstallerErag packages can be installed with any Laravel project.
-They are very user-friendly and easy to use.
-It helps in making all the necessary configurations dynamic, such as minimum PHP version, PHP execution, default Laravel folder permissions, .env file setup, and custom account form
+InstallerErag packages can be easily installed with any Laravel project.
+They are designed to be user-friendly and simple to use.
+With InstallerErag, you can easily configure all the necessary settings dynamically, including the minimum required PHP version, PHP execution, default Laravel folder permissions, .env file setup, and custom account form.
+Additionally, the package includes an automated database migration and seed process.

 <p align="center">